 Arab Coalition destroys explosive drone targeting Saudi Arabia’s Khamis Mushait

-The Arab Coalition intercepted and destroyed an explosive-laden drone launched by Yemen’s Iran-backed Houthi militia toward Saudi Arabia's Khamis Mushait, the official Saudi Press Agency (SPA) reported on late Sunday night.
+The Arab Coalition intercepted and destroyed an explosive-laden drone launched by Yemen’s Iran-backed Houthi militia toward Saudi Arabia's Khamis Mushait, the Coalition announced on Saturday.

-“The Houthi terrorist militia continued its attempts to target civilians and civilian objects.
-We are taking operational measures to protect civilians and civilian objects from terrorist attacks,” the statement issued by the Arab Coalition added.

 For all the latest headlines follow our Google News channel online or via the app.

-Yemen’s Houthi movement regularly launches drones and missiles into Saudi Arabia, many of which Riyadh has intercepted.
+The Coalition said in a statement carried by the official Saudi Press Agency (SPA) that the Houthi militia continues to target civilians.
+Yemen’s Houthis regularly launche drones and missiles into Saudi Arabia, many of which Riyadh says it intercepts.

-Some attacks have previously hit Abha International Airport which is about 120 kilometer (75 miles) from the border with Yemen.
+Friday morning, Houthi drones targeted an oil refinery in Saudi Arabia's capital Riyadh, causing a fire which was brought under control, a Ministry of Energy official said.
+No injuries were reported and the attack did not affect the oil supply nor its derivatives.

+On March 7, the Arab Coalition said a barrage of drones and missiles had been intercepted en route to targets including an oil storage yard at Ras Tanura, the site of a refinery and the world's biggest offshore oil-loading facility.
+A residential compound in Dhahran used by Saudi Aramco was also targeted.

 Read more: